SAP-samples/teched2023-IN266/exercises/ex3/README.md

 ## Task 2: Confirm Systems

 The next task is the **Confirm System Components** task.
 In this task, we will confirm the system/tenant details that will be used to set up the integration scenario.
-You need to select the destination (**CI: Cloud Integration Destination**) for the **SAP Cloud Integration tenant** as shown in the image below.
+You need to select the destination (**CI: Cloud Integration Destination**) for the **SAP Cloud Integration tenant** as shown in the image below (ℹ️).
 Once that is done, click on **Confirm Systems** as shown in the below diagram.

+> ℹ️ Automations for the SAP Cloud Integration are triggered via [Destinations](https://help.sap.com/docs/btp/sap-business-technology-platform/create-destination) in BTP Cloud Foundry.
+You DO NOT have to create a destination as it is already configured for you.

 **NOTE:** Please **DO NOT** change any other system details that are already pre-filled.